Jamesasome/Batch-MKV-Title-Tag-Remover/README.md

 # Batch-MKV-Title-Tag-Remover
-Python script that scans through directory for mkv files and removes the title-tag from all
+Python script that scans through directory for mkv files and removes the title-tag from all mkv files in directory